danabananarama/scribbles/soundness/soundness.md

 We start with some set of things _T_ (e.g. the integers).
 You can think of this as the universe for our system.

-We have a _language_ of special symbols in _T_ - these are analogous to keywords in programming.
+We have a _language_ of special symbols - these are analogous to keywords in programming.

 For example, we might have
 * \* - a binary operation we can apply to any two elements of _T_
 * _e_ - an identity element
 * Standard mathematical symbols like _=_

-Combining the elements of T with symbols in the language give us _statements_, such as _x = y * z_.
+Combining the elements of _T_ with symbols in the language give us _statements_, such as _x = y * z_.

 We also have _axioms_, which are statements we take to be true.
 These will be the base for proving things in our system.